theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

 Loading a new function
 ------------------------

-Try and run fastqc to see if it is available, if not we will "load" into your local path.
+Try to run fastqc to see if it is available, if not, we will "load" it into your local path.

     $ fastqc